 Mr. Desmarais is Chairman and Co-Chief Executive Officer of Power Corporation and Co-Chairman of Power Financial.
 Prior to joining Power Corporation in 1981, he was with S.G.
 Warburg & Co. in London, England, and with Standard Brands Incorporated in New York.

-He is a director of many Power group companies in North America, including Power Financial, Great-West Lifeco, Great-West Life, Great-West Life & Annuity, London Life, Canada Life Financial, Canada Life, Putnam Investments, IGM Financial, Investors Group, and Mackenzie Inc. In Europe, he is Chairman of the Board and Executive Director of Pargesa Holding, Vice-Chairman and a director of Groupe Bruxelles Lambert, and a director of GDF Suez, Total, and Lafarge.
+He is a director of many Power group companies in North America, including Power Financial, Great-West Lifeco, Great-West Life, Great-West Life & Annuity, London Life, Canada Life Financial, Canada Life, Putnam Investments, IGM Financial, Investors Group and Mackenzie.
+In Europe, he is Chairman of the Board and Executive Director of Pargesa, Vice-Chairman of the Board of Groupe Bruxelles Lambert, and a director of Total, Lafarge and SGS.

 Mr. Desmarais is Chairman of the Board of Governors of The International Economic Forum of the Americas, Founder and member of the International Advisory Board of l’École des Hautes Études Commerciales (HEC), an Honourary Member of the Desautels Faculty of Management International Advisory Board, and a member of the Principal’s International Advisory Board of McGill University.
 He is a member of the Advisory Council of the European Institute of Business Administration (INSEAD), a Trustee of The Brookings Institution, a Co-Chair of the Brookings International Advisory Council and a member of the Brookings Executive Committee (Washington), a member of the Global Board of Advisers of the Council on Foreign Relations (New York), a member of the Global Advisory Council of Harvard University (Boston), and Chairman of the Canadian Council of Chief Executives.

 Mr. Desmarais is also involved in various charitable and community activities in Montréal.
 He obtained a Bachelor of Commerce from McGill University and an MBA from INSEAD.
 He received honorary doctorates from Université Laval in 2006, from the Université de Montréal in 2008 and from McGill University in 2012.
 In 2005, he was named an Officer of the Order of Canada and, in 2009, an Officer of the Ordre national du Québec.
 In 2012, he was named Chevalier de la Légion d’honneur in France.